rustyshakelford2/LavaFurnace/readme.txt

 If you dont use permissions and dont want to mess with OPS then you may disabled LavaFurnace permissions checks entirely with the allow_freeforall option in the config.
 Set it to true will allow anyone to create, use, fuel, and destroy any LavaFurnace.

-Even if you choose to totally remove the belt around the furnace via the config the Production chests still need to be placed 1 block down and 2 blocks to the right and left of the sign for each furnace.
+Production chests can be placed closer to the furnace if the belt blocks are turned off.
+They will also work in the default configuration if the belt blocks are turned off.
+See the example construction above.

 If you choose to disable the belt around the furnace then anything placed where the belt used to be will be ignored by the furnace detection methods.